richardgaywood/paydata.org/content/setting/matrix_re_fluff/SINs.md

 linkTitle: "SINs"
 type: docs
 description: The ins and outs of proving you are a member of society
-date: 2020-08-22
+date: 2020-08-23
 weight: 400
 ---

 ## What a SIN is

 In a society defined by the *haves* and the *have-nots*, the sharpest line between them is the possession of a System Identification Number.
-A combination of citizenship, a passport, voting rights, and taxation obligations, it guarantees you at least some protection under the law and the chance to work gruelling 100 hour weeks until you die.
+A combination of citizenship, a passport, voting rights, and taxation obligations, it guarantees you at least some protection under the law and the chance to work gruelling hundred-hour weeks until you die.
 What an honour.

 SINs are issued by a wide variety of governmental and extra-territorial corporate entities.
 They can be granted by birth or by a similar process to obtaining citizenship.
 Sometimes, corps grant them to particularly desirable hires.
 Often, corps use the threat of revoking someone's SIN to keep their workers in line.

 Physically, a SIN is merely a string of alphanumeric characters.
-The only human-readable part of it is a prefix code indicating the issuing entity - country or corp - who ultimately controls the SIN.
-What counts isn't the SIN itself so much as the data associated with it in various online hosts and datafiles.
+The only human-readable part of it is a prefix code indicating the issuing entity - country or corp - who owns and controls the SIN.
+What counts isn't so much the SIN itself as the data associated with it in various online hosts and datafiles.

 SINs have become the *de facto* unique identifier in the Sixth World.
 They are tracked everywhere, both in person and in the Matrix.
 Every interaction and transaction you have can be tied to your SIN and tracked in some database - and almost all of them will be.
 Hence every SIN has, trailing behind it, vast wakes of data, scattered across innumerable databases.

-The SINless are condemned to a life of misery.
+Those who don't have a SIN - the *SINless* - are condemned to a life of misery.
 They are locked out of legal employment, of all banking, of reasonable healthcare.
-They cannot vote and they have no social safety net; even their basic civil rights are reduced.
+They cannot vote and they have no social safety net; even their basic civil rights are reduced almost to nothing.
 They face a lifetime of grinding for low cash-only wages and paying shady landlords high rent for shitty apartments, and praying that when they get sick there's room at the charity hospital for them.

 This naturally creates a market for fake SINs, anything that might give the hopeless some hope.
 And, in turn, that creates a market for checking SINs are real.